akhikhl/unpuzzle/README.md

 ### downloadEclipse

-**downloadEclipse** task downloads eclipse distribution from the official site, then unpacks it to the buildDir folder.
+**downloadEclipse** task downloads eclipse distribution from the official site, then unpacks it to the $HOME/.unpuzzle folder.

 By default Unpuzzle downloads eclipse kepler SR1, delta-pack and eclipse-SDK.
 You can fine-tune, which version of eclipse is downloaded and with which add-ons by providing your own [configuration](#gradle-plugin-extension).

 Before downloading a distribution package this task compares file size to the one returned by HTTP HEAD request.
 If file size did not change, no download is performed.

-**Hint**: you can force re-download of eclipse distribution by simply deleting *.zip and *.tar.gz files in the buildDir.
+**Hint**: you can force re-download of eclipse distribution simply by deleting *.zip and *.tar.gz files in the folder $HOME/.unpuzzle/downloaded.

 ### installEclipse